 Most students who are U.S. citizens are eligible for federal student loans, which, for graduate students, is up to about $20,000 per year, or more.
 (Discuss details of federal student loans with a Financial Aid Counselor.)

 The Spalding MFA Program is diverse in many different ways: heritage, race, geographical location, age, gender, sexual orientation, religion.
 Few venues in life offer such a range of diversity.
 It is a permanent goal of the Program to increase diversity and encourage acceptance of each person and of his or her individual creative expression.

 Our students and faculty come from 45 states and DC.
-We have also had students from foreign countries: Canada, Mexico, Israel, England, Singapore, South Africa, Britain, and Germany.
+We have also had students from foreign countries: Canada, Mexico, Israel, Great Britian, Singapore, South Africa, and Germany.
 The average age and median age of our students is 42.
 Our students have ranged in age from 22 to 82.
 About 40 percent of the students are in fiction, about 15 percent in poetry, 25 percent in creative nonfiction, 10 percent in writing for children, and 25 percent in dramatic writing.